 How to travel around in Montenegro by bus?

 - Take extra travel time into consideration if you travel from Dubrovnik to Kotor.
 You are traveling from an EU country to a non-EU country.
 Luckily there is only one border crossing, so the waiting time is not too bad.

 - Four to five busses a day depart from Dubrovnik to Kotor.
 On paper these rides take two to three hours, but in reality it can again be double.

 - Good to know: despite that fact that Montenegro is not an EU member state, you can still pay here with euros.
 You do not have to exchange anything.

 Want to see more of the Balkan region?

-After Montenegro our trip ended and we returned to the Netherlands.
+After Montenegro, our trip ended and we returned to the Netherlands.
 Do you have more time to explore this region?
 Travel with the Montenegro Express from the city Bar to Belgrade (Serbia).
 I have heard that this is the most beautiful train journey of the Balkan.
-You can also continue by bus to Albania and visit Shkodër and capital city Tirana.
-Or go to Kosovo and discover the youngest country of Europe.
+You can also continue by bus to Albania and visit Shkodër and the capital city Tirana.
+Or go to Kosovo and discover the youngest country in Europe.
 Capital city Pristina and Prizren are good places to visit!
 You can also combine Kosovo with North Macedonia very easily.
 Within 2,5 hours you can travel from Pristina to fascinating Skopje.

-Practical tips for traveling by bus in the Balkan region:
+Practical tips for traveling by bus in the Balkan region

 - Useful website for looking up bus schedules in the Balkan are Get By Bus and Balkan Viator.